cristianoliveira/aerospace-marks/docs/aerospace-marks/CMD_MARK.md

 - `--replace` - Replace the current mark with the new one.
 - `--toggle` - Toggle the mark on the window.
 If the mark is already set, it will be removed.
 - `--window-id` - The id of the window to mark.
 If not specified, it will use the current focused window.
+- `--silent` - Suppress output messages.
+This is useful for scripting or when you don't want to pipe the output.

 ## Examples